ScreamingHawk/cross-chain-verification/README.md

 **Configure Your Portals**: Go to Etherscan and get your keys.
 Choose your source and destination chains wisely.
 Remember, BSC loves pancakes, and Ethereum prefers decentralized tea parties.
 Seriously.

 **Copy-Paste Spells**: Use `yarn verify` with some arguments.
 Wear your wizard hat for maximum effect.
 If it doesn’t work, blame the alignment of the planets.

+**Cosmic Code Retrieval**: Use `yarn download` to download the source code directly to your PC.
+If you hear faint whispers of "binary blessings", you’re on the right track.

 ## Contribution Guidelines